invertase/jet/README.md

 ![debugging](https://static.invertase.io/assets/jet/debugging.gif)

 ### Coverage

 Get full code coverage output for your React Native module's JS API using [istanbul/nyc](https://github.com/istanbuljs/nyc) coverage tools.

 ![coverage](https://static.invertase.io/assets/jet/coverage.png)

 ### Full Detox API support

 Supports the full [Detox API](https://github.com/wix/detox/blob/master/docs/README.md#api-reference); reloading or relaunching your app automatically reconnects to your React Native JS bundle.

 ![detox](https://static.invertase.io/assets/jet/detox.png)

+### Full access to React Native bundle context

+Jet gives you full access to the JS context of your React Native app inside NodeJS ⚡️.

+Some examples of what you can do with this power:

+  - Expose your root view/component to Jet on mount; allowing you to then programatically modify it inside tests, e.g. calling `setState()` on it inside a test - why not?
+  - Expose your stores, allowing them to be controlled in tests - e.g. Redux.
+  - Require any of your React Native apps bundled modules/files inside NodeJS, for example;
+    - `const { Platform } = jet.require('react-native');` - e.g. - platform specific test logic.
+    - `const CollectionReference = jet.require('dist/modules/firestore/CollectionReference');` - e.g. for `instanceof` tests.

 ----